Tried & True Honey Butter Rolls

 Make ahead tip/overnight: After dough has risen two hours in step 3, punch down the dough inside the mixing bowl and cover the bowl tightly with plastic wrap.
 Refrigerate overnight or for up to 2 days, then remove from the refrigerator and continue with step 4.
 OR freeze for up to 2 months, then allow to thaw overnight in the refrigerator and continue with step 4.

-*Lower fat milk or water can be substituted, but the rolls won't taste as soft and rich.
+*Lower fat milk or water can be substituted, butt he rolls won't taste as soft and rich.
+They'll be more chewy, dense, and bread-y.

 Don't leave off that honey butter topping!
 The rolls will be lacking a little flavor without it.
 I prefer spreading the honey butter on the rolls after they bake as opposed to before they bake.
 The reason is because spreading or brushing butter on top of the delicate, airy unbaked roll weighs them down and encourages them to deflate.
 Best to spread on the honey butter right after baking.